 E: Any final thoughts or comments you would like to share?

 A: I love Hialeah!
 This is my home, and it is a great place to raise a family.
 The local people are so loving and caring of each other.
 Hialeah is also a great place to start a business because this city is built on people fulfilling dreams and creating mom and pop shops.

 Entrada Plaza Park

 Hialeah’s Entrance Park is also known as the ‘Fountain of Hialeah’ because of the grandiose fountain that sits in front of the building.
 The landmark as a whole was created to welcome all who come and visit the great city of Hialeah.
 In the 1980s and 90s, the building stood alone and was made of coral.
-In 2005, The local government passed a 411 thousand dollar budget for the restoration project that would renovate the facade of the building.
-The building was changed to look more Medeteranean in order to match the Hialeah’s theme of Mediterranean Revival which was used in founding Hialeah during the 1920s.
+In 2005, The local government passed a 411-thousand-dollar budget for the restoration project that would renovate the façade of the building.
+The building was changed to look more Mediterranean in order to match the Hialeah’s theme of Mediterranean Revival which was used in founding Hialeah during the 1920s.

 I personally think that the flamingo on the fountain in addition to the Mediterranean revival style architecture is a beautiful landmark.
 It stands out and welcomes who enter the remarkable city of Hialeah.